Daniel Webster: Early life

 Daniel Webster was born on January 18, 1782, in Salisbury, New Hampshire, at a location within the present-day city of Franklin.
-He was the son of Abigail (née Eastman) and Ebenezer Webster, a farmer and local official who served in the French and Indian War and the American Revolutionary War.
+His parents were Abigail (née Eastman) and Ebenezer Webster, a farmer and local official who served in the French and Indian War and the American Revolutionary War.
 Ebenezer's ancestor, the English-born Thomas Webster, had migrated to North America around 1636.
 Ebenezer had three children from a previous marriage who survived to maturity, as well as five children from his marriage to Abigail; Webster was the second-youngest of the eight siblings.
 He was particularly close to his older brother, Ezekiel, who was born in 1780.
 As a youth, he helped work the family farm but was frequently in poor health.
 With the encouragement of his parents and tutors, he often read works by authors such as Alexander Pope and Isaac Watts.